Kent Dog Training Services

 • Urban Settings: High streets, shopping areas, and transport hubs

-• Parks & Nature: Mote Park (Maidstone), Shorne Woods, and other Kent green spaces
+• Parks & Nature: Mote Park, Shorne Woods, and other Kent green spaces

-• Home Environments: Your garden or local neighborhood
+• Home Environments: Your garden or local neighbourhood where appropriate

 What are some frequently asked questions about dog training methods and tools?